MoneySavingExpert.com homepage

 Some schemes do offer an accelerated no-claims bonus.
 MSE's forumites have suggested if you've previously been insured as an additional driver on, for example, your parents' policy, call your insurer and ask if they'd be willing to take this into account for a no-claims bonus.
 Some insurers do this, including Direct Line.

-If you have an accident, and damage someone else's car, but decide to cover the costs yourself, then strictly speaking, you should still tell your insurer about it.
+If you have an accident, and damage someone else's car or property, but decide to cover the costs yourself, then strictly speaking, you should still tell your insurer about it.

-Many don't, thinking it will increase premiums, yet a problem may arise if you have a second accident and it is found to be related to work undertaken for the first.
+Many don't, thinking it will lead to higher premiums, yet a problem may arise if you have a second accident and it is found to be related to work undertaken for the first.
 If this happens it would most likely result in the claim not being paid, rather than the insurance being cancelled or being reported for fraud.
 But it could still end up costing you £1,000s.

-Insurance providers regulated in the UK are covered by the same Government-backed Financial Services Compensation Scheme (FSCS) as banks, so if they go into default, you're protected.
+Insurance firms regulated in the UK are covered by the same Government-backed Financial Services Compensation Scheme (FSCS) as banks, so if they go into default, you're protected.

 A number of insurers – particularly those who offer telematics pay-when-you-drive cover – are based in Gibraltar.
 However, a special FCA rule says these policies have the same protection as those from UK-based insurers.
 Specifically: "The UK requires all EEA (European) insurers... to participate in the FSCS in the same way as all insurers that are directly authorised by the FCA."